 Choosing the right Telecaster three-way switch

 The three-way switch that you will use is something that you should put a bit of consideration into as well.
-There are several kinds on the market; Fender, Ernie Ball, and Dimarzio, each make their own, among others, and there are dozens of third party models.
+There are several kinds on the market; Fender, Ernie Ball, and Dimarzio, among others, make their own, and there are dozens of third party models.
 You want a two-stage, three-position, Lever switch.
-It is called a two stage because it has two rows of four tabs to which you can solder your wires.
+It is called a two-stage because it has two rows of four tabs to which you can solder your wires.
 You want to buy the highest quality you can find as this is a part that often wears out.

 A stock three-way Tele switch has two stages, each with four soldering lugs.
 Lugs 1, 2, and 3 are the switchables, while lug A is the common one.
 For each position on the lever, a lug on each stage is connected to its respective common.